 The Best Things to Do in Bryce Canyon NP

 This 1.8-mile trail is not only considered the easiest way to hike into Bryce Canyon’s amphitheater, but it’s also incredibly beautiful and worth visiting for hikers of all skill levels!

 From Sunrise Point, you’ll slowly descend into the amphitheater, surrounded by increasingly stunning views, before coming to the “Queen’s Garden” of hoodoos, including the famous Queen Victoria hoodoo.

 Enjoy the Navajo Loop trail.

-A steeper-yet-shorter option that the Queen’s Garden trail, the 1.3 mile Navajo Loop trail starts from Sunset Point, and is also a popular way to visit the amphitheater.
+A steeper-yet-shorter option than the Queen’s Garden Trail, the 1.3 mile Navajo Loop trail starts from Sunset Point and is also a popular way to visit the amphitheater.